it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/Authentication_Requirements.md

 >Reference: CIS Security Best Practices for Non-Voting Election Technology A1.2.3
 - Implement Protections Against Brute Force Attacks - Account lockout needs to be implemented to guard against brute forcing attacks against both the authentication and password reset functionality.
 After several tries on a specific user account, the account should be locked for a period of time or until unlocked by an administrative action or use of a separate authenticator controlled by the user.
 Additionally, it is best to continue the same failure message indicating that the credentials are incorrect or the account is locked to prevent an attacker from harvesting usernames.

-[AMW: what about voters or pollworkers?
-Do we believe they should be locked out?
-Just a question] [pl: comes down to the risk posture of the organization.
-A slow down in logins is pretty harmless from a user persepctive vs complete lock out which is much more stringent or even a captcha.]
 Applies to: Web Components

 Method: Copy